equalitie/Caislean/doc/security.md

 # Technical security measures cannot replace awareness and mindful behavior

 Caislean helps set up in few simple steps one or more secure servers.
-This means that the cookbook includes a whole range of **best practices for basic security**, with tweakings regarding TLS cipher lists, web server security options, files and directories permissions and ownership, etc.

-Nevertheless, depending on your and your users' threat model, it is worth pointing out that basic server security is **just one part** of the setup that is needed for attaining a suitable security level for yourself and your users.
+This means that, as explained above, the cookbook includes a whole range of best practices for basic security.
+Nevertheless, depending on your and your users' threat model, it is worth pointing out that Caislean's basic settings are **just one part** of the setup that is needed for attaining a suitable security level for yourself and your users.

+## Additional manual steps for security

+By default, the servers you install with Caislean keep logs of connections, including IP addresses that can trace back your users to their real identity.
+There is still no way to avoid that globally, but you can mitigate the problem by configuring a short log retention (via `logrotate` rules) and redact IP addresses that are processed by `syslog` by using appropriate filters.

+Depending on your user base, you may or may not be able to have a trusted channel of communication with your users in order to give them your TLS certificate.
+Remember that if you cannot hand over your certificate in a trusted way, verification may become tricky for less expert users.
+This means that users may tend to install the certificate in their clients without verifying it.

+Since at the moment you can only use self-signed certificates, we recommend you to either make sure that all your users can get the key through a trusted channel or, if this is impossible for logistical reasons, to sign the certificate with GnuPG and provide them with the fingerprint and instructions for verification.

+## Communication and awareness

+Besides technical tweakings on your part, there are some more recommendations to improve the security of your server.

-Therefore, we strongly recommend you to **inform your users** on how to improve their security through end-to-end encryption (for example advising them to read manuals on [GPG](https://learn.equalit.ie/wiki/To_send_an_email_that_no_one_but_me_and_the_recipient_can_read) and
+We strongly recommend you to **inform your users** on how to improve their security through end-to-end encryption (for example advising them to read manuals on [GPG](https://learn.equalit.ie/wiki/To_send_an_email_that_no_one_but_me_and_the_recipient_can_read) and